Timpzu/react-experiment/README.md

 # weather-mapp
-Experimental ReactJS app to fetch weather data via an API and display it on a map.
+ReactJS app that enables users to input weather data into the service and database.
+The application then prints and compares fed the information.